 Bio

-Buffalo, NY singer-songwriter Rob Falgiano explores light and shade with intimate, playful, often blunt lyrics about the human experience with joy, wonder, hope, anger, sarcasm, and sometimes despair.
-Deep and shallow mingle, because that’s what most people are, not all one thing or the other.
+Daring independent songwriter Rob Falgiano explores light and shade with intimate, playful, blunt lyrics about the human experience – with joy, wonder, hope, anger, sarcasm, despair and love.
+Deep and shallow mingle, because that’s what most people are, not all one or the other.
+His music is mostly politely controversial, somehow somewhere between James Taylor and Jello Biafra.

-With a love of classic pop structure and fascination with the mysteries of sound, Falgiano unconsciously blends genres, often incorporating jazz chord voicings with pop melody, rock, early blues and country, bossa nova, R&B low end, abundant syncopation and infinite other cryptic influences, plus ambient electronics and synth bass sounds from 1980s American radio and the British alternative pop he loved growing up.
+With a love of classic pop structure and fascination with the mysteries of sound, Rob unconsciously blends genres, incorporating jazz chord voicings with pop melody, rock, bossa nova, R&B low end, early country folk (then called “hillbilly!”), syncopation and other cryptic influences, plus ambient electronics and synth bass sounds from 1980s border-town independent American and Canadian college radio and the British alternative pop he loved growing up in border-town Buffalo, NY, USA, which is home.
+(There was a time before the corporatocracy that is surely retrievable.)

-Rob loves intangibles: mood, atmosphere, and Does This Make Me Feel?
-Ideally a song displaces you in its mystique.
+Rob loves intangibles.
+Mood, atmosphere, and Does This Make Me Feel?
+Ideally a song displaces you in its mystique, though sometimes playfulness wins.
 Some songs are surface obvious, others kaleidoscopic.

-Rob has worked with studio producer / engineer Mike Rorick since 2009.
-Rorick is a sonic marvel who helps get songs to the finish line.
-They collaborate in a fluid way in favor of what makes the best, most interesting result, because only art which comes from an honest place has lasting resonance.
-Rob has aspects of a hunger artist, but would also likely do a Prince cover for you, upon polite request.
+Musically, Falgiano Rob has worked with studio producer / engineer Mike Rorick since 2009.
+Rorick is a sonic genius who helps get artists’ songs to the finish line.
+They collaborate in a fluid way, in favor of the best, most interesting result, as only art which is honest resonates.

-Falgiano’s songs have been used on some TV shows: ‘Friday Night Lights’ (NBC), ‘Felicity’ (WB), ‘The Black Donnellys’ (NBC), ‘Everwood’ (CW-ABC Family), ‘Dude I Just Want My Pants Back’ (MTV), and ‘General Hospital’ (ABC).
+Rob’s songs have been used as background music on some national TV shows, without wide acclaim, including: ‘Friday Night Lights’ (NBC), ‘Felicity’ (WB), ‘The Black Donnellys’ (NBC), ‘Everwood’ (CW-ABC Family), ‘Dude I Just Want My Pants Back’ (MTV), and ‘General Hospital’ (ABC).

 Opening slots for a dozen national artists include: John Hiatt, Jakob Dylan, Nickel Creek, Ingrid Michaelson, Three Dog Night, Matthew Good, Goo Goo Dolls, The Pursuit of Happiness, Ron Hawkins, Deep Blue Something, Nellie McKay, and Chris Trapper, also Buffalo-born.